If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 A credit card gives you spending protection on everything you buy.
 If something goes wrong and the company won’t give you a refund, you can ask your bank to give the money back.

 If the item or service costs £100 to £30,000, submit a Section 75 claim.
-For other amounts, you have 120 days to make a chargeback claim.
+There’s no time limit on when you can make this type of claim.

 Find out more in Section 75 and chargeback explained.